vishvAsa/vedAH_yajuH/yajuH/taittirIyam/sUtram/ApastambaH/gRhyam/sUtra-pAThaH/oldenberg/14_nAmakaraNam/15_10_api_vA.md

 title = "१५ १० अपि वा"

 +++
-Or it should contain the particle su, for such a name has a firm foundation; thus it is said in a Brahmana.
+10. Or it should contain the particle su, for such a name has a firm foundation; thus it is said in a Brāhmaṇa.